 ^{}Averages are determined by dividing the total number of Culex tarsalis mosquitoes caught by the total number of trapping nights.

-F Due to extremely low numbers of Culex mosquitoes, trapping is generally not done in the Boreal Forest ecological risk area.
+F Due to extremely low numbers of Culex spp. mosquitoes this season, the Boreal Forest ecological risk areas will not be surveyed in 2021.